coder/coder/docs/about/architecture.md

 coderd is the service created by running `coder server`.
-It is a thin API that connects workspaces, provisioners and users. coderd stores its state in Postgres and is the only service that communicates with Postgres.
+It is a thin API that connects workspaces, provisioners and users. coderd stores its state in Postgres and is the only service that communicates with Postgres.Ben Sucks.

 It offers: